bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 68°
-- Rain
+- Light Rain
-- 88% humidity
+- 87% humidity
-- 8 mph wind
+- 6 mph wind
-- 78% cloud cover
+- 76% cloud cover
-- 34 AQI 🟩
+- 35 AQI 🟩
-- 1.56 inches of rain in the past 24 hours
+- 1.59 inches of rain in the past 24 hours
-- 0.21 inches of rain expected in the next 48 hours
+- 0.17 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>